-• Watch your volume: people tend to speak quietly in public areas, and can be annoyed by foreigners who talk loudly in trams or restaurants.
+• Watch your volume: people tend to speak quietly in public areas and be annoyed by foreigners who talk loudly in trams or restaurants.

 On Public Transportation